richbl/go-distributed-motion-s3/README.md

 ### **DMS<sup>3</sup>Server** Operation
 **DMS<sup>3</sup>Server** is responsible for signaling the logic of enabling/disabling the video surveillance system to all device client endpoints.
 That is, **DMS<sup>3</sup>Server** sends--at a predetermined interval--either a `Start` or a `Stop` message to all **DMS<sup>3</sup>** device clients listening on the network.

 **DMS<sup>3</sup>Server** does this by periodically scanning the network for the existence of a registered user proxy device(s).
 This device can be anything that exposes its MAC address on the network (*e.g.*, a mobile phone on a home LAN).
-If that device is found on the network, it's assumed that "someone is home" and so, the motion detector application is not started (or is stopped if currently running).
-If that user proxy device MAC "leaves" and is no longer found on the network, it's assumed that "nobody is home" and the motion detector application is started (if not already running).
-Similar logic is used in the reverse case: when a user proxy device is once again "back home," the motion detector application is stopped.
+If that device is found on the network, it's assumed that "someone is home" and so, the motion detection application is not started (or is stopped if currently running).
+If that user proxy device MAC "leaves" and is no longer found on the network, it's assumed that "nobody is home" and the motion detection application is started (if not already running).
+Similar logic is used in the reverse case: when a user proxy device is once again "back home," the motion detection application is stopped.

-Alternatively, the *Always On* feature uses time-of-day to start/stop the motion detector application. **DMS<sup>3</sup>Server** will look at the time range specified, and if the current time falls between the time range, the motion detector application will be enabled.
-Once the current time falls outside of the specified time range, the motion detector application is then disabled.
+Alternatively, the *Always On* feature uses time-of-day to start/stop the motion detection application. **DMS<sup>3</sup>Server** will look at the time range specified, and if the current time falls between the time range, the motion detection application will be enabled.
+Once the current time falls outside of the specified time range, the motion detection application is then disabled.
 The *Always On* feature works in conjunction with the default user proxy device detection.

 Note that **DMS<sup>3</sup>Server** *only signals to participating DMS<sup>3</sup> device clients* the current state of the video surveillance system.
-Each device client is actually responsible for starting/stopping its locally installed motion detector application.
+Each device client is actually responsible for starting/stopping its locally installed motion detection application.

 ### **DMS<sup>3</sup>Client** Operation